 RSO 201 Introduction to Sociology (3.0 credits): What is sociology?
 What do sociologists study?
 How do sociologists view the world compared to scholars in other disciplines?
 Exploration of "the sociological imagination," origins of sociological thought, unique insights of sociology to vital contemporary issues such as social and economic inequality, politics and power, race relations, crime, education, sex and gender issues.
 Prerequisite: None.
-(Social Relations Requirement; Gen Ed Social Science Elective) Offered: Fall and Spring.
+(Social Relations Requirement; Gen Ed Social Science Elective)

 RSO 202 Introduction to Social and Cultural Anthropology (G - Designation) (3.0 credits): Anthropology considers human existence both across geographic space and through evolutionary time in the effort to cultivate awareness and respect for human diversity.
 This course introduces anthropology's ethnographic fieldwork methods and their application for solving contemporary social problems.
 Students reflect on other ways of life as they question and challenge what they take for granted in their own culture.
 Prerequisite: None.
-Offered: Fall and Spring.
 (Social Science Gen Ed Elective and Global Designation).

 RSO 203 Introduction to Social Welfare (3.0 credits): An analysis of social welfare as an institution and social work as a profession, with emphasis placed upon their outgrowth from social problems and unmet basic human needs within society.
 Structured observation will provide an opportunity for students to explore a diversity of agency settings and to distinguish various social work tasks, roles, and levels of intervention.
 Prerequisite: None.
-Offered: Based on Student Demand - Fall or Spring Semester.

 RSO 204 Introduction to Criminology (3.0 credits): This is a basic course in the study of criminal behavior.
 The course provides an analysis of criminal causation and the differential impact of crime on various segments of society.

 What is criminology?
 Who is likely to commit crime?
 Why is crime high in some areas?
 Topics include types of crime, predicting offenders, recidivism, victimology, and ways of reducing crime.
 Prerequisite: None.
 (Social Science Gen Ed Elective).
-Offered: Fall and Spring.

 RSO 219 Introduction to Law and Society (3.0 credits): Examination of the contemporary significance of law in society.
 Origins of legal rights of Americans, including trial by jury, the First and Fifth Amendments, equal treatment under the law for minorities and for women.
 Law and Society will examine what a society values, fears and attempts to protect and prevent.
 This course will examine the impact of race, gender, and class on the legal system.
 Topics include the perspectives of justice, the legal profession, plea bargaining, and the jury system.
 There will also be a consideration of contemporary social issues such as censorship, privacy, consumer protection, and the role of social media.
 Prerequisite: None.
 (Social Science Gen Ed Elective).
-Offered: Fall Semester.

 RSO 230 Social Problems (W - Designation) (3.0 credits): The application of sociological paradigms (functionalism, conflict, interactionism, feminist, critical race) to both ongoing and emergent social issues.
 Special consideration is given to issues of race relations, social inequality, and social justice.
 Prerequisite: None.
 (Social Science General Education Course).
-Offered: Spring Semester - odd numbered years.

 RSO 235 Computer Methods (I - Designation) (3.0 credits): An introduction/review of computer software applications commonly used in the Social & Behavioral Sciences.
 This will include Microsoft Word, Power Point, and Excel, as well as common statistical packages such as SPSS.
 Prerequisite: None.
-Offered: Fall Semester.

-RSO 300 Community Involvement (3.0 or 6.0 credits): A service learning oriented course that requires placement in a community agency.
+RSO 300 Community Involvement (3.0 or 6.0 credits): A service-learning oriented course that requires placement in a community agency.
 This is a structured field experience involving work in a community organization or social services agency.
 Prerequisite: None.
-Offered: Summer Semester.